 Tall Stories is presenting its acclaimed stage reimagining of ‘The Snail and the Whale’ in a series of live-streamed performances this month.
 Each individual performance in the virtual tour will be linked to and marketed to a regional UK theatre.
 It is designed to support regional theatres, with audiences encouraged to purchase tickets to the performance linked to their local theatre.

-The production will be broadcasted live through TicketCo TV from Tall Stories’ studio and performance space in Islington Central Library, London.
+The production will be broadcasted live through TicketCo Media Services from Tall Stories’ studio and performance space in Islington Central Library, London.
 The production is inspired by the book by Julia Donaldson and Axel Scheffler.
 Families will be encouraged to join in with the shows at home through games and songs and can interact with the artists via TicketCo TV’s live chat function.

-Tall Stories are working with theatres across the Country to deliver online events via Ticketco TV, including: the Lowry, Salford; Derby Theatre; Hertford Theatre; New Theatre, Cardiff; The Belgrade, Coventry; Theatre Royal, Nottingham; Birmingham Town Hall; Eden Court, Inverness; Brighton Dome; Dundee Rep and Plymouth Theatre Royal; The Pleasance, London; Curve, Leicester and the Town House, Hamilton and Lanark Memorial Hall.
+Tall Stories are working with theatres across the Country to deliver online events via Ticketco Media Services, including: the Lowry, Salford; Derby Theatre; Hertford Theatre; New Theatre, Cardiff; The Belgrade, Coventry; Theatre Royal, Nottingham; Birmingham Town Hall; Eden Court, Inverness; Brighton Dome; Dundee Rep and Plymouth Theatre Royal; The Pleasance, London; Curve, Leicester and the Town House, Hamilton and Lanark Memorial Hall.